Halls, Tennessee Weather

 - When does it freeze in Halls?

-- Halls's last spring frost typically falls around mid-April, and the first fall frost arrives around mid-November.
+- Halls's last spring frost lands near mid-April, and in Halls the first fall frost follows around mid-November.

 - What is the rainy season in Halls?